-- Missing pipeline register in a RAMB or DSP cell (when present in the path) - Check the path to see if pipeline register is enabled for RAMBs or DSP cells - High skew (<-0.5 ns for setup and >0.5 ns for hold) (Clock Skew) - Is it a clock domain crossing path?
+- Are one or several net delay values a lot higher than expected while the placement seems correct?
+See the section on Congestion. - Missing pipeline register in a RAMB or DSP cell (when present in the path) - o Check the path to see if pipeline register is enabled for RAMBs or DSP cells - High skew (<-0.5 ns for setup and >0.5 ns for hold) (Clock Skew) - 。 Is it a clock domain crossing path?
 (Start Point Clock, End Point Clock) - Are the clocks synchronous or asynchronous?
-(Clock Relationship) - Is the path crossing I/O columns?
+(Clock Relationship) - 。 Is the path crossing I/O columns?
 (IO Crossings)